-Kerry: Hey Palmer, do you remember when you were 15 and 16 and in a rough place… when I would respond to you with empathy or ask anything that had to do with feelings, you’d say, “Don’t try to therapize me!”
+Kerry: Hey Palmer, do you remember when you were 15 and 16 and in a rough place… when I would respond to you with empathy or ask anything that had to do with feelings, you’d say, “Don’t therapize me!”
 You despised anything that had to do with therapy.
 You even walked out of a therapy session that I made you attend and got yourself home on the bus!
 I never could have imagined that 10 years later, you’d be nearing the end of your master’s degree to be a therapist, specializing in working with teens and families.
 How did you get from there to here?

 Palmer’: Haha well ask me something harder, would you? 😅That is quite the question…and it’s something that still leaves me in awe.